shabbychef/yamesher/README.md

 send feedback to:  Steven E. Pav <shabbychef@gmail.com>

-## installation
+## Installation

 (Out of date!)

 Prerequisites:

 1. the [CGAL library](www.cgal.org) (3.1.0 and greater should work).
 available as `libcgal-dev` on ubuntu.
 2. the TCLAP library. this small library for parsing command line arguments should be included in this software bundle.

 Compiling:

 1. edit the Makefile to have the proper location of your CGAL Makefile, for example:

 ```
 CGAL_MAKEFILE = /usr/share/etc/cgal/make/makefile_i686_Linux-2.4.20-64GB-SMP_g++-3.3.0
 ```

 2. compile the software by typing `make`.
 3. when that doesn't work, email me. (ugh.)

 ## Running